n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ### Segregated by pool type

-Opposite to D's current GC, different pools types are allocated in separate pools.
+Opposite to D's current GC, different block types are allocated in separate pools.
 This named a segregated GC.
 Segregation happens on all combinations of

 - size class,